-(1) Measured data buffer

-Measured data up to 1000 data groups can be sequentially stored.

-Up to 1000 most recent data groups are stored and displayed on the measurement screen.
+- (1) Measured data buffer - Measured data up to 1000 data groups for four individual channels is sequentially stored and displayed by scrolling.
+Measured data is sequentially stored and up to 1000 most recent data groups are displayed on the stored measurement data screen.
 Note: Stored data is cleared when the power is shut down.

-(2) Histogram counter
+(2) Histogram counter - Measured values are classified according to thresholds set independently for the four channels and the numbers of samples falling in threshold ranges are displayed in a bar graph.

 Measured values are classified into ten types and numbers of data groups are stored by digitally counting them by a counter.

 Thresholds are set for the individual measuring modes and are indicated on the screen in a bar graph.

-Thresholds are set within the measuring range.
+Thresholds are set within the measuring range